Persian Inscriptions on Indian Monuments: First chapter

 The first chapter of the book is dedicated to the history of Persian inscription in India, describing the history of epigraphy up to the initial development of Islam and beyond.
-Sassanid Persian inscriptions can be found in the Ajanta cave, on many coins dating from the reign of Pulakesin II and on the crosses of churches such as St. Thomas Mount and San Thome Basilica in Chennai and St. Mary's Orthodox Valiyapally.
+Sasanian Persian inscriptions can be found in the Ajanta caves, on many coins dating from the reign of Pulakeshin II and on the crosses of churches such as St. Thomas Mount and St. Thome Cathedral Basilica in Chennai and St. Mary's Orthodox Diocese at Valiyapally, Bengaluru, Karnataka.